Connection lost

 Simple Definition

-Definition: Non infregit conventionem is a Latin phrase that means "he committed no breach of covenant."
-It was used as a defensive plea in legal cases where someone was accused of breaking a promise or agreement.
+Non infregit conventionem is a Latin phrase meaning "he committed no breach of covenant."
+Historically, this was a legal defense used in actions where someone was accused of violating a formal agreement or promise (a covenant).
+By entering this plea, the defendant asserted that they had not broken the terms of the agreement.